BrunoScheufler/aqueduct/README.md

 ## description

-aqueduct is a scalable service for bundling, monitoring and securing GraphQL services, functioning as a gateway.
+aqueduct is a scalable service for bundling, monitoring and securing GraphQL services by utilizing remote schema-stitching, functioning as a gateway.
 While it's admittedly minimal currently, aqueduct will get integrations for logging, metrics and more in the near future, to be used in large, distributed setups.

 ## getting started